 Here’s a treat: it’s Stevie Wonder and his band doing a smoking version of Superstition on Sesame street.
 I love how the one kid in the background is grooving out like crazy and all the other kids are standing there seemingly bored out of their minds.

 Superstition has been covered countless times by other bands, most famously by Stevie Ray Vaughan and Jeff Beck, but Mel Torme also has a pretty interesting version of it on his Live At The Maisonette album from 1975.
-Check it out right here.

-Here’s Stevie and most of the band actually recording the song:
+Here’s Stevie and most of the band actually recording the song.

 the clavinet part:…its really TWO parts..Funny though, cause this my friend is what makes it GENIUS…Each part both 1 and 2 were recorded from various outputs – and each had its own delay track.
 Part one (the main line which hooked us in the first place has been recorded via